Virginia victims had 150 years of combined service with city

 Scott said he worked in a different division from Craddock, whom he described as quiet, polite and a "nice guy."
 Scott said he thought Craddock was in good standing at work and had never heard negative reports about him.

+A handwritten note was posted Saturday at the suspect's home expressing condolences to the shooting victims on behalf of his family.

-Hundreds of people attended a Saturday prayer vigil for the dead.
+Hundreds of people attended Saturday prayer vigils for the dead.
 Scott said he, his wife and several others prayed for the shooter too.

 "He was a human too, and his family is hurting too," Scott said.
 "He's not evil ... he was just another guy who had problems."